-□ Return to ArcGIS Pro.
-You will not need to use ArcCatalog again in this lab, so you can close it if you'd like.
+- Return to ArcGIS Pro.
+You will not need to use ArcCatalog again in this lab, so you can close it if you'd like. - Navigate to the Analysis Tab then select ModelBuilder under the Geoprocessing area.
+This will open the ModelBuilder window. - □ In the ModelBuilder Tab, click on the Save As button.

-- ☐ In the ModelBuilder Tab, click on the Save As button. - Navigate to the toolbox you just created and save the model in the toolbox as species_model.
+Navigate to the toolbox you just created and save the model in the toolbox as species_model.

-In this lab we will define the required habitat as deciduous forest land cover at elevations above 800 meters in core forested areas (core areas >250 acres) and on the following landforms: steep slopes, slope crests, upper slopes, flat summits, sideslopes, and coves.
-To create this model you will need to complete the following analysis tasks:
+In this lab we will define the required habitat as deciduous forest land cover at elevations above 800 meters in core forested areas (core areas >250 acres) and on the following landforms: steep slopes, slope crests, upper slopes, flat summits, side slopes, and coves.
+To create this model, you will need to complete the following analysis tasks:

-- 1. Use the Raster Calculator Tool to create a binary land cover classification in which deciduous forests are recoded as 1 and all other classes are coded as 0. - 2.
-Use Raster Calculator Tool to create a binary elevation classification in which all elevations above 800 meters are coded as 1 and all elevation less than 800 meters are coded as 0. - 3.
+- 1. Use the Raster Calculator Tool to create a binary land cover classification in which deciduous forests are recoded as 1 and all other classes are coded as 0. - Use Raster Calculator Tool to create a binary elevation classification in which all elevations above 800 meters are coded as 1 and all elevations less than 800 meters are coded as 0. - 3.
 Use the Reclassify Tool to recode all core forests (core areas >250 acres) as 1 and all other forests as 0. - 4.
-Use the Reclassify Tool to code steep slopes, slope crests, upper slopes, flat summits, sideslopes, and coves as 1 and all other landforms at 0. - 5.
+Use the Reclassify Tool to code steep slopes, slope crests, upper slopes, flat summits, side slopes, and coves as 1 and all other landforms at 0. - 5.
 Multiply all the resulting binary grids to find all grid cells in the study area that meet all the criteria.